shladyr/python.dev-ops.import-route53-to-bind/README.md

 # DNS Zone Sync Script

-This Python script is designed to synchronize DNS zones from AWS Route53 to a local BIND server.
-It handles exporting zones from Route53, validating and constructing zone files, backing up existing zone files, replacing and reloading BIND zones, and validating DNS records.
+This Python script is designed to synchronize DNS zones from AWS Route53 to a local BIND server. <br>
+It handles exporting zones from Route53, validating and constructing zone files, backing up existing zone files, <br>
+replacing and reloading BIND zones, and validating DNS records.

 ## Features